QubesOS/qubes-doc/user/advanced-topics/standalones-and-hvms.rst

 .. figure:: /attachment/doc/Network_Manager.png
    :alt: Image of Network Manager, annotated by numbers for reference below

-   Image of Network Manager, annotated by numbers for reference below

 The network was set up by entering Network Manager, selecting the Wi-Fi & Networking tab, clicking on the Wired Ethernet item, and selecting tab IPv4 (1).
 The Manual method was selected (2), which revealed areas for data entry.
 The DNS Servers section takes a comma-separated list, here 10.139.1.1,10.1.139.2 (3).
 At the bottom of the tab (4), the ‘+ Add’ button was selected, and the IP address of 10.137.0.17 entered in the ‘Address’ column, the Netmask of 255.255.255.0 entered in the ‘Netmask’ column, and the Gateway of 10.138.24.248 under ‘Gateway’.
 Selecting the “Apply” button stored these changes